-When pulled over by an officer there are 3 Field Sobriety Tests that are most commonly used to determine if a person meets the “probably cause for arrest” requirements necessary to sustain an alcohol-impaired DWI conviction.
-These tests were created by the National Highway Traffic Safety Administration (NHTSA) in the mid to late 1970s and by 1981 police officers began to administer these SFSTs on individuals who were suspected of DWI shortly thereafter.
+Three field sobriety tests are used to provide cause for a arrest that are necessary for a DWI conviction.
+These tests were created by the National Highway Traffic Safety Administration (NHTSA) in the mid to late 1970s.
+By 1981 police officers began to administer these SFSTs on individuals suspected of DWI.
 The problem with these three tests is that they are flawed in several ways and do not provide a scientific or consistent determination of intoxication.

 1. Horizontal Gaze Nystagmus (HGN) Test

 Nystagmus is a condition of involuntary (or voluntary, in some cases) eye movement, acquired in infancy or later in life, that may result in reduced or limited vision.
 Due to the involuntary movement of the eye, it has been called “dancing eyes”.
-When a person is inebriated, the jerking movement is greatly exaggerated.
-This combined with the fact that a person who is intoxicated will have greater difficulty in tracking a moving object.
+A drunk person will have difficulty in tracking a moving object and the jerking movement will be greatly exaggerated.
 Officers performing a HGN test are looking for 3 clues per eye (6 total) that they can use to determine that you are over the legal blood alcohol content (BAC).

 - Lack of Smooth Pursuit – The eyes are unable to follow a moving object – such as a pen – smoothly.